amishra-stats/nbfar/README.md

 The human microbiome provides essential physiological functions and helps maintain host homeostasis via the formation of intricate ecological host-microbiome relationships.
-The R package **nbfar** implements factor regression models that allow the estimation of structured parsimonious associations between host-related features and amplicon-derived microbial taxa.
+The R package **nbfar** implements factor regression models that allow the estimation of structured parsimonious associations between host-related features X and amplicon-derived microbial taxa Y.
 To account for the overdispersed nature of the amplicon sequencing count data, we propose **Negative Binomial reduced rank regression (NB-RRR)** and **Negative Binomial co-sparse factor regression (NB-FAR)**.

 Both of these models encode the underlying dependency among the microbial abundance data as outcomes and